 Make sure they have a strong, updated resumé that highlights their past accomplishments instead of just listing their job responsibilities.

-Remind them to make enrolling in the college career center’s online system a priority.
-Many schools require this in order to RSVP for events, sign up for interviews and apply for jobs.
+Remind them to prioritize enrolling in the college career center’s online system.
+Many schools require this to RSVP for events, sign up for interviews, and apply for jobs.

 Encourage them to attend as many recruiting events as they can:

 Each recruiting event can be approached as a networking opportunity.
 Encourage your student to talk to the employer representatives, get a business card and follow up with a thank-you email.